How to Choose a Headphone Amp [Definitive Guide]

 - Make lots of unnecessary noise/crackling, etc.

-For instance, my laptop’s internal Soundcard does not output at a listenable level.
-For me to achieve the volume that I’m looking for, some sort of DAC is required.
-The Amps/DACs that I’m currently demoing or own:
+For me to achieve the volume that I’m looking for, some sort of separate, better DAC is required.

 Amp/DAC combo